 About Jennifer Mattern

-In 2004, I moved from nonprofit PR to specializing in online PR and social media for creative professionals and small, mostly online, businesses.
+In 2004, I moved from nonprofit PR to specializing in digital PR and social media for creative professionals and small, mostly online, businesses.

 To date, I’ve worked with everyone from musicians and authors to professional athletes and online entrepreneurs.
-I’ve also worked in web development and digital publishing for nearly 20 years, and that’s where much of my focus falls today.
+I’ve also worked in web development and digital publishing for over20 years, and that’s where much of my focus falls today.

 Whether I’m working as a writer, publisher, or consultant, my emphasis is on truth, integrity, and cutting through bullshit.